ymgw55/segment-anything-edge-detection/README.md

 ```bash
 python evaluate.py /working/data/BSR_bsds500/BSR/ ../output/pred/${pp_name} test --thresholds 99
 ```

-## TODO
-- If time permits, I may create a pipeline to perform an end-to-end evaluation of SAM's edge detection performance using the BSDS dataset.

 ## Reference
 The code in this repository mainly uses code from the following two repositories.
 Thank you.